-Before you add users and content to a site, we recommend that you plan the following aspects of a site.
-Details about each of these aspects of site administration are provided in this guide.
+Before you add users and content to a site, we recommend that you plan the following aspects of the site.

 You can create projects on a site, which act as containers in which you can organize related data sources and workbooks.
-For example, you might set up a project to contain all the data sources and workbooks for a project that a group of your colleagues are working on together.
-Or you might set up different projects for different departments.
+For example, you might set up a project to contain all of the certified data sources and workbooks your organization uses for mission-critical decisions.
+Or you might set up projects by department.

 Every site has a default project named Default.
 When you create projects, the new projects get their initial set of permissions from the default project.
 In effect, the default project is a template for new projects.
 As we explain in related articles, for most environments, we recommend that you use the Default project only as a permissions template, and not as a container for published content.

 Users and groups

-Obviously, it's important to know who needs to access content on your site.
-Any user who will publish to the site must be able to sign in.
+Any user who will publish data sources and workbooks to a site must be able to sign in to it.
 If the user already has an account on the server, you’ll need to add that user to the appropriate site.
 You can add a user to more than one site as well.
-If the user doesn’t already exist, you'll need to create a user account.
-Either way, make a list of the users who will need to be able to sign in to your site.
-(Users can belong to more than one site.)
+If the user doesn’t already exist, you need to create a user account.
+Either way, make a list of the users who will need to be able to sign in to each site.

 Note: The server license might restrict how many users you can have.
 Tableau Server licenses are based on either cores or users.
 If the server has a user-based license, there's an upper limit to how many users can have active accounts on the server.
 Check with the server administrator to make sure that you'll be able to have an account for all your users.